nationalarchives/tna-child-latin/README.md

 ### Usage

-To display a beginners activity use the following code example, the value represents the lesson number:
+To display an activity use the following code example, the value represents the lesson number:

 `[latin beginner-activity="3"]`

+or

+`[latin advanced-activity="3"]`

 To display a beginners practice activity prefix the value with a `p`: